 We ask that no more than four (4) people be in your baby’s room, quietly, at a time.
 Other visitors may wait in the Family Lounge.
 Visit our visitors page for more information for visitors and guests.

-Soon after admission, parents are asked to fill out a “Parent’s Choice Plan” form, listing who may visit their baby in the NICU.
-A copy of your visiting plan is kept at your baby’s bedside and a copy is yours.
-If there are specific visitor restrictions, please bring your copy to the Guest Services staff at the Security Welcome Desk so they can note the restrictions.
+Soon after admission, parents are asked to fill out a “Visiting Plan” form, listing who may visit their baby in the NICU.
+Please bring your copy to the Guest Services staff at the Security Welcome Desk.
 You may change your plan at any time.

 So that we can see your baby and you can see us; please draw the curtain only as far as the sliding door opening.
 Depending on the needs of your baby, we may ask that the door stay open so that we can hear your baby’s monitors, pumps, and ventilators.